beaumasonforte/Writing-Sample/Enterprise Documentation Series - Zoom Audio Troubleshooting Guide/README.md

 2. An audio hardware device (built-in speakers/microphone or external headset) is connected to your computer.
 3. You have basic permissions to adjust system volume on your operating system.

-#### Standard Operating Procedure (SOP): Enterprise Zoom Audio Troubleshooting Guide
-**Overview:** Troubleshooting audio issues on Zoom.
-**Use example:** A user joins a Zoom meeting, but no one can hear the user, and the user cannot hear anyone speaking.

-#### 1) Potential Fixes - Process
+---

+### Overview
+This guide provides step-by-step diagnostic procedures to identify and resolve active meeting audio drops or mute issues in Zoom.

+### 1) Initial Diagnostic Workflow
-After each fix attempt, check the audio before proceeding to the next troubleshooting step.
+After each attempt, test your audio before proceeding to the next troubleshooting step.
-1. Check mute button status and unmute if necessary.
+1. Check mute button status.
-2. Check the selected audio source matches the source being used.
+2. Verify selected audio source in Zoom.
-3. Test the connection hardware.
+3. Test physical hardware connection.
-4. Check the system-wide volume settings.
+4. Verify system-wide volume settings.
-5. If none of the above fixes work, please reach out to internal IT support via email to `it-support@company.com`.
+5. If none of these steps work, escalate to IT support at `it-support@company.com`.

+---

+### Phase 1: Rapid Application Fixes (Tier 1 / Front-Line)

-#### 1.1) Check mute button status
+#### 1.1 Check Mute Button Status
-1. Look at the microphone icon in the bottom left corner of the Zoom Window.
+1. Look at the microphone icon in the bottom-left corner of the Zoom window.
 2. If a red line is through the mic icon, it is muted.
    * **a)** Click the **icon** once to unmute.